 Digital signage has proven to be useful for improving patient education and engagement.
 It can also be used as a communication tool between doctors, nurses, and other staff members, allowing them to communicate important information quickly and effectively.
-Digital signage is a cost-effective way to provide clear and easy-to-understand instructions and updates on procedures—all while maintaining your hospital’s reputation for providing excellent patient care!
+Digital signage is a cost-effective way to provide clear and easy-to-understand instructions and procedure updates—all while maintaining your hospital’s reputation for providing excellent patient care!

 Digital signage provides a new way to educate and engage patients.

-- Digital signage can be used to educate patients on the health system’s services, treatments, and procedures.
+- Digital signage can educate patients on the health system’s services, treatments, and procedures.
 It also helps patients better understand their conditions and treatment options.

-- Digital signage can keep patients up-to-date on healthcare events like workshops or conferences that are relevant to them or the community at large.
+- Digital signage can keep patients up-to-date on healthcare events like workshops or conferences relevant to them or the community.
 This will keep them from missing out on important information they might need if they cannot attend in person.

-- Digital signage can be used by healthcare providers themselves as a new way of communicating with one another about patient care issues without having to actively seek out each other’s presence in person or via phone calls/texts/emails (which could take time away from direct care).
+- Healthcare providers themselves can use digital signage as a new way of communicating with one another about patient care issues without having to actively seek out each other’s presence in person or via phone calls/texts/emails (which could take time away from direct care).

 Healthcare facilities can take advantage of patient waiting time by providing engaging patient education, building stronger relationships with patients and improving the overall patient experience.

 Digital signs are a powerful and impactful way to communicate with patients, building stronger relationships between the facility and its visitors.
-In today’s world, digital signage allows you to reach out to a wide audience in multiple locations throughout your medical center or hospital.
+In today’s world, digital signage allows you to reach a broad audience in multiple locations throughout your medical center or hospital.

 Patients will be more involved in their own care.